DIY Japanese Summer Festival (Natsumatsuri) at Home

 This spread was prepared by a friend for his kids

-This dad pulled out all the stops so his daughter could experience a Natsumatsuri at home!
+This dad pulled out all the stops so his daughter could experience a natsumatsuri at home!

 Japanese Summer Festival (Natsumatsuri) Outfits

-The final, and most important, touch to a Natsumatsuri are the clothes, of course!
+The final, and most important, touch to a natsumatsuri are the clothes, of course!
 Personally, I wait all year to be able to wear yukata (even though it is a pain to put away) and love being able to dress my daughter in adorable jinbei now.

 [KYOETSU] [キョウエツ] 浴衣セット レトロ 変わり織4点セット(浴衣、兵児帯、肌着、下駄) fy31 レディース (11-金魚(兵児帯 ミント))

 It’s quite easy to find yukata for yourself almost anywhere in Japan.
-Jinbei or yukata for littles ones will also be sold in the summer months at any store that sells clothing for small children in Japan, and usually go on sale from August.
+Jinbei or yukata for little ones will also be sold in the summer months at any store that sells clothing for small children in Japan, and usually go on sale from August.

-[アリサナ] ベビー 浴衣 女の子 セパレート (上衣・ワンピース・兵児帯 3点セット) B.きんぎょ柄ホワイト 90cm
+[アリサナ] ベビー 浴衣 女の子 セパレート (上衣・ワンピース・兵児帯 3点セット) 金魚ホワイト 90cm

-As a small token of my appreciation, I'll also send you a FREE Japanese and English printable to help your little one learn all about words associated with spring in Japan 🌷
+As a small token of my appreciation, I'll also send you a FREE Japanese and English printable to help your little one learn all about words associated with Christmas in Japan 🎄